Pearl Harbor (film): Production

 In order to recreate the atmosphere of pre-war Pearl Harbor, the producers staged the film in Hawaii and used current naval facilities.
 Many active duty military members stationed in Hawaii and members of the local population served as extras during the filming.
 The set at Rosarito Beach in the Mexican state of Baja California was used for scale model work as required.
 Formerly the set of Titanic (1997), Rosarito was the ideal location to recreate the death throes of the battleships in the Pearl Harbor attack.
 A large-scale model of the bow section of mounted on the world's largest gimbal produced an authentic rolling and submerging of the doomed battleship.
 Production Engineer Nigel Phelps stated that the sequence of ship rolling out of the water and slapping down would involve one of the "biggest set elements" to be staged.
 Matched with computer generated imagery, the action had to reflect precision and accuracy throughout.
 Production was due to commence April 8, 2000 for 85 days.

 Michael Fassbender read for the part of Rafe.
 Fassbender later said that Disney sent him a "really nice note" telling him that he did not get the part.
-Charlize Theron turned down a role in the film so that she could star in Sweet November.
+Matt Damon was initially planned to portray the role of Danny Walker, but he went with Ocean's Eleven instead.
+Charlize Theron turned down the role of Evelyn so that she could star in Sweet November.
+Neve Campbell auditioned and was offered a part, but had to turn it down due to scheduling conflicts.